 The Nature Conservancy of Canada (NCC) has a rich history of helping conserve unique landscapes for future generations in Newfoundland and Labrador.
-NCC’s first land securement in the province was in 1996, with the King George IV Ecological Reserve, a 4,693-acre (1,899-hectare) project to see timber and mineral rights relinquished.
-To date, NCC has protected 12,263 acres (4,963 hectares) with 26 different land conservation projects across the province.
+NCC’s first land securement project in the province was in 1996, with the King George IV Ecological Reserve, a 4,693-acre (1,899-hectare) project to see timber and mineral rights relinquished.
+To date, NCC has protected 12,865 acres (5,202 hectares) in 26 different land conservation projects across the province.
 These range from a coastal site that hosts the East Coast Trail in Maddox Cove to Lundrigan's Marsh in St. John's and a key wetland in the Town of Torbay on the East Coast.

-On the west coast of the Island, the Nature Conservancy of Canada's presence is felt in many communities.
-Our nature reserves in the Grand Codroy Valley and Sandy Point Island is crucial for birds and waterfowl.
-We also protect caribou and threatened marten habitat in the nearly 3,900 acre jewel known as Grassy Place on the headwaters of Robinson's River.
-We also are helping protect the most northeastern range of rare Black Ash trees in North America not far from Deer Lake.
-NCC is also leading the development of a conservation blueprint for Labrador.
+On the west coast of the island, NCC's presence is felt in many communities.
+Our nature reserves in the Grand Codroy Valley and Sandy Point Island are crucial for birds and waterfowl.
+The nearly 3,900-acre (1,580-hectare) jewel known as Grassy Place on the headwaters of Robinson's River protects habitat for Newfoundland marten and caribou.
+Not far from Deer Lake, NCC is helping protect the most northeastern range of rare black Aash trees in North America.
+Finally, NCC has been critical in leading the development of a conservation blueprint for Labrador.